douglastgordon/SortingAlgorithms/README.md

 Average: n^2
 Worst: n^2

 Bubble sort iterates over an array, swapping adjacent pairs if they are out of order.
 Bubble sort is done when there are no swaps made in a pass over the array.

 ###Cocktail sort

+Best: n
+Average: n^2
+Worst: n^2

+Cocktail sort is an improvement on bubble sort: it iterates over the array forwards and backwards for every cycle.
+So, a small number at the end of the array will find its way to the beginning much faster.

 ###Gnome sort